 Specifies an angle in degrees counter-clockwise from the positive x-axis which the occupants will use as their orientation in the beginning of the simulation.
 Occupants can also be made to orient on a specific point.
-This can be done outside of the Edit Profiles dialog by right clicking selected occupants, and selecting Orient Occupants on Point from the context menu.
+This can be done outside of the Edit Profiles dialog by right clicking selected occupants, and selecting Orient on Point from the context menu.
+See Section 9.3 for more information about how this action works with Occupant Targets.